.: THE TESTIMONY OF KEVIN – An Ex-Jehovah’s Witness Delivered from Homosexuality

 School was nothing but a nightmare because of the lack of male companionship and because I didn’t know how to bond with boys my age.
 Since my father never connected with me, I looked for another male to fill that gap.
 The urge to have normal male friends, play football, and wrestle, do things that boys do, was never allowed.
 Instead, I began to bond with girls.

 My mom took me everywhere with her.
 I was forced to follow her around, like I was her shadow.
-She held me captive to helping her with her things.
+She held me captive by making me help her with her things.
 She would buy me little girl things to play with, like dolls and toy refrigerators.
 She had me knitting things for her.
 Meanwhile, my father was an object who was just there, but never interacted with me.
-Instead, my mom bossed him around like a little kid.
+Instead, my mom bossed him around like he was a little kid.
 Therefore, I had no idea how to interact with other males in a healthy way.
-This left a whole inside of me.
+This left a hole inside of me.

 As I grew up through puberty, I noticed that I was looking at men in a different way, with a strong desire to be with them.
 During puberty, these feelings became erratic and sexual.
 So, I began to fanaticize about men.
 As I tried to get closer to boys, they started telling me that I was feminine and used the word “faggot.”
 So, I took the label of “faggot” and thought of myself in that way.
 Eventually, I tried suicide and started cutting my arms with razor blades, doing self-destructive things like this because I really hated myself.